 PureVPN uses state-of-the-art AES 256-bit encryption symmetric keys to protect users’ sensitive data so that no government, agencies, or hackers can snoop into the data.
 Even if someone wants to brute force, it will take 13.8 billion years to crack.
 Experience this bank-grade encryption to claim your online anonymity and secure your data for just $0.99 for a 7 days trial.

-Why should you encrypt your online data?
+Why should you encrypt your online data in the UK?

 Encryption is necessary because it allows you to securely protect the data that you don’t want anyone else to have access to.
 Businesses use it to protect corporate secrets, the government uses it to secure classified information to protect top-secret and confidential files, and many individuals use it to protect personal data to guard against things like identity theft.

 You can even use encryption to securely protect folder contents, which could contain emails, chat histories, tax information, credit card numbers, or any other sensitive information.
 This way, even if your computer is stolen, that data is safe.

 Encryption is necessary for anybody who’s sharing private information online.
 PureVPN is powered by self-engineered and self-optimized servers that are secured with AES 256-bit encryption symmetric keys which provide users with the highest level of anonymity to avoid brute force attacks.

 - PureVPN masks your IP address – When connected with PureVPN, your real IP gets masked with a virtual IP to provide you ultimate security to protect your data.